scherma/antfarm/README.md

 ### Guest VM setup

+- Register your VM in the database by running /usr/local/unsafehex/$SBXNAME/runmanager/register_vm.py
 - Change the display type to VMVGA now that installation is done.
 - I have collected some resources for preparing the VM, but for practical reasons (size) they are not within the git repository.
   - They can be download from their respective sources for free, though this can be very time consuming